DiscipleTools/Documentation/hosting/cron.md

 ### Option 2 - Outsite Cron service

-An alternative to setting up a cron job is to use a service like Uptime Robot which you can set to ping `http://yourdomain.com/wp-cron.php?doing_wp_cron` every 5 minutes.
+An alternative to setting up a cron job is to use a service like [Uptime Robot](https://uptimerobot.com/) to ping `http://yourdomain.com/wp-cron.php?doing_wp_cron` every 5 minutes.

 ## On Multisites